mikeevstropov/mevSortableTreeBundle/README.md

 }
 ```

-Create new routes and action in Admin Class:
+Create new routes and field action in Admin Class:

 ```php
 // src/AppBundle/Admin/CategoryAdmin.php